Have a happier day, every day! These 10 eco friendly ways to improve happiness just may surprise you!

 9. Connect to Animals

 This is another of my favourite ways to improve happiness!
-Any pet owner knows that animals can bring so much joy into any life, and that getting a pet not only takes you outdoors more and makes you exercise (if you get a dog), it can also be a great conversation starter with strangers, thus connecting you to others.
+Any pet owner knows that animals can bring so much joy into any life, and that getting a pet not only takes you outdoors more and makes you exercise (especially dogs), it can also be a great conversation starter with strangers, thus connecting you to others.

 But a pet can actually have health benefits, too.
 The American Heart Association has linked the ownership of pets, especially dogs, with a reduced risk for heart disease and greater longevity.